-Which Steam Deck Model To Get
+Which Steam Deck Model To Get (LCD or OLED?)

-Steam Deck Models
+Which Steam Deck to get?

+PC gaming has gone portable, and Valve is once again at the head of this movement with its Steam Deck.
 If you’re planning to jump in on the action, there is no better time than now.
 But which Steam Deck model is the right one to start your journey with?

 Which Steam Deck Should You Get?